-Brenda (Jones) Brixey left her hometown of Morrilton, Arkansas, at age 16, with her high school diploma and a home economics scholarship to attend the University of Central Arkansas.
-Three years later, in 1968, she had a B.S.E. degree in vocational home economics and a job offer in Salina, Oklahoma.
+Brenda (Jones) Brixey left her hometown of Morrilton, Ark., at 16 with her high school diploma and a home economics scholarship to attend the University of Central Arkansas.
+Three years later, in 1968, she had a bachelor's degree in vocational home economics and a job offer in Salina, Okla.

-She recalls that she only knew three facts about Oklahoma—it had Indians, it had oil, and it was home to Mickey Mantle.
-So ready for adventure, she finished her student teaching at North Little Rock High School on Friday and began teaching at Salina High School the following Monday.
+She recalls that she only knew three facts about Oklahoma: It had Indians, it had oil, and it was home to Mickey Mantle.
+Ready for adventure, she finished her student teaching at North Little Rock High School on Friday and began teaching at Salina High School the following Monday.

-In 1998, at the surprising age of 49, Brenda retired with 30 years of service.
-However, she continued to serve her professional organizations as Oklahoma STOP coordinator in 1999, national liaison for STOP the Violence in 2001, and as secretary, vice president, and president of the Oklahoma Association of Retired CareerTech Education Personnel.
+In 1998, at the surprising age of 49, Brixey retired with 30 years of service.
+She continued to serve her professional organizations, however, as Oklahoma STOP coordinator in 1999, national liaison for STOP the Violence in 2001 and as secretary, vice president and president of the Oklahoma Association of Retired CareerTech Education Personnel.
 Today, she takes an active role in the establishment of the Adair Education Foundation.